Trump ‘hereby’ orders U.S. business out of China. Can he do that?

 “It was an incredibly difficult process,” she said.
 “It took them months to get up to speed.
 I mean, this was a factory that was making sunglass pouches and all of a sudden I’m asking them to make shoulder bags, packing cubes and backpacks.”

-The majority of her products continue to come from China, and she said the Trump administration’s tariffs have caused import duties to rise to 42.6 percent on many of her products, up from 17.6 percent less than a year ago.
-She’s had to lay off her staff of eight, and now relies on hourly contractors to help with accounting, shipping and graphic design.
+The majority of her products continue to come from China, and she said the Trump administration’s tariffs have caused import duties to rise to 42.6 percent on many of her items, up from 17.6 percent less than a year ago.
+She’s had to lay off her staff of six, and now relies on hourly contractors to help with accounting, shipping and graphic design.

 “I’m fighting tooth and nail to hang on,” she said.